 Several solutions for fall detection have been put forward using RGB based cameras.
 Nait-Charif et all (Nait-Charif & McKenna, 2004), suggest a method using a ceiling mounted wide-angle camera looking downwards over the room.
 The use of camera based systems was discussed by Demiris et al.(Demiris et al., 2004), with the respondents to a survey (adults over 65), stating that they felt the use of a camera would be an unacceptable violation of privacy unless the image contained only shadows or outlines to preserve anonymity.

-The study reported that these concerns would be exasperated if the system was monitored, even if the purpose of the monitoring was in order to provide assistance should it be needed.
+The study reported that these concerns would be exacerbated if the system was monitored, even if the purpose of the monitoring was to provide assistance should it be needed.
 The issue of privacy, combined with the rapid drop in price of other methods such as infra red or time of flight based systems mean that RGB may no longer be the most appropriate method of fall detection.

 A depth based system for fall detection is put forward by Stone & Skubic (Stone & Skubic, 2015).
 The system developed makes use of a Microsoft Kinect camera.
-The authors have chosen not to use the available software packages to abstract the Kinects functionality, and instead have developed their own custom method of tracking the user.
+The authors have chosen not to use the available software packages to abstract the Kinect’s functionality, and instead have developed their own custom method of tracking the user.
 This system only looks at data from the infrared camera, rendering the user as a silhouette and so addressing the privacy concerns previously mentioned.
 A reasonably high level of accuracy was demonstrated for falls occurring within 4 metres of the camera, with fall detection rates of 90% for falls from a standing position, 70% for those from a seated position and 71% for those occurring from a lying positon with these accuracy figures dropping off for falls occurring more than 4 metres from the system.
-These accuracy level demonstrate the promise held by the Kinect for these types of applications, although the system put forward here was somewhat limited in the fact that it was running offline, i.e. the video was recorded and analysed after the fact (the authors state that running online with a PC should be possible, but the results presented are for the offline system).
+These accuracy levels demonstrate the promise held by the Kinect for these types of applications, although the system put forward here was somewhat limited in the fact that it was running offline, i.e. the video was recorded and analysed after the fact (the authors state that running online with a PC should be possible, but the results presented are for the offline system).
 Another, obvious, limitation of the system is that it can only detect a fall in the area that it is monitoring.

 Multi-modal systems

 There has also been research into the use of multiple methods of detection.
 Chen et al (Chen, Jafari, & Kehtarnavaz, 2015) suggest a method of using a Kinect along with accelerometers.
 The aim in their research was general human pose recognition, rather than just fall recognition as discussed here.
-Their findings show that using that augmenting the Kinect sensor with an accelerometer greatly increases its accuracy in detecting actions, with the authors reaching accuracy rates approaching 98% for certain poses, it is also worth pointing out that the algorithms used to detect the poses here were reasonably complex, leading to a slight delay in pose recognition, as well as necessitating a powerful computer to run the program on (a PC with an Intel i7 processor).
+Their findings show that augmenting the Kinect sensor with an accelerometer greatly increases its accuracy in detecting actions, with the authors reaching accuracy rates approaching 98% for certain poses.
+It is also worth pointing out that the algorithms used to detect the poses here were reasonably complex, leading to a slight delay in pose recognition, as well as necessitating a powerful computer to run the program (a PC with an Intel i7 processor).

 Kwolek and Kepski (Kwolek & Kepski, 2016) put forward a similar approach using a Kinect camera along with an accelerometer to detect a fall using fuzzy logic.
 The system uses both the depth information from the camera to relate the position of the body, along with the velocity provided by the accelerometer to determine if a fall event was taking place with a higher degree of certainty than either sensor alone could provide.